-Once you have worked out the terms of your internship with your organization’s internship supervisor, fill out the Internship Agreement Form and then send to Trisha at email@example.com.
+Once you have worked out the terms of your internship with your organization’s internship supervisor, fill out the Internship Agreement Form (emailed to you) and then send to Trisha at email@example.com.

 If you were given an internship award letter from the organization, this can take the place of the Internship Agreement Form.

 International students also need to fill out a Curricular Practical Training Form (CPT) in order to do an internship.
 More information can be found on the Curricular Practical Training website.
 Please contact International Student Services (firstname.lastname@example.org) with any questions.

 - Get Enrolled in MBA 590: See “How to get enrolled in MBA 590” below.

 You can not search and add MBA 590 like a normal course.
 You need to follow the steps outlined below and the Registrar will add you to the course.

 Deadline to add MBA 590 is June 29, 2022 but it takes 1-2 weeks to go through the approval process so June 20 is the latest you should submit your internship application.

 How to Get Enrolled in MBA 590